Franklin Stubbs

-Franklin Lee Stubbs (born October 21, 1960, in Laurinburg, North Carolina) is a former professional baseball player who was in the major leagues (MLB) from 1984 to 1995.
+Franklin Lee Stubbs (born October 21, 1960) is an American former professional baseball player who was in Major League Baseball (MLB) from 1984 to 1995.
 Stubbs played on four MLB teams in that time.
 His best season came in 1990 with the Houston Astros.
 Stubbs entered coaching after retiring as a player.

 College career

 Stubbs played college baseball at Virginia Tech through his junior season in 1982.
 In 1981, he was an All-American, hitting 29 home runs.
 His accomplishments earned him a place in the Virginia Tech Sports Hall of Fame.

 Professional career

 Los Angeles Dodgers

 Stubbs was drafted by the Los Angeles Dodgers in the 1st round of the 1982 MLB Draft out of Virginia Tech.
-He played with the Albuquerque Dukes in the Pacific Coast League from 1983-1985.
+He played with the Albuquerque Dukes in the Pacific Coast League from 1983 to 1985.

 Stubbs made his Major League debut as the starting first baseman for the Dodgers on April 28, 1984, against the San Diego Padres.
 He was 0 for 4 with 2 strikeouts in his debut.
 His first hit was a triple off Kent Tekulve of the Pittsburgh Pirates on May 5 and his first home run was off Charles Hudson of the Philadelphia Phillies on May 14.

 Playing for the Dodgers in 1987, Stubbs had 885 total chances and made only 5 errors for a .994 fielding percentage, leading the National League.
 Stubbs was a member of the Dodgers team that won the 1988 World Series.
 He batted .294 with 2 doubles in the World Series.

 He played with the Dodgers through 1989, hitting .227 with 59 home runs and 178 RBI in 542 games.